 Logs | 7-day retention |

-The Community plan is a permanent free tier.
-It provides enough credits and agent slots to test Lyzr's core capabilities: building basic agents, connecting knowledge bases, and running small-scale workflows.
-Orchestration, model selection, and blueprint access are limited, and enterprise features (Responsible AI guardrails, hallucination management, team collaboration) are excluded.
+The Community plan is a permanent free tier that provides enough credits and agent slots to test Lyzr's core capabilities.
+Orchestration, model selection, and blueprint access are limited.
+Enterprise features (Responsible AI guardrails, hallucination management, team collaboration) are excluded.

 Community Plan | |